Harding Bisons football: History

 Carl Allison and his assistant Prock then joined forces to restart the Harding football program in Searcy, Arkansas.
 When Allison briefly returned to Norman as a scout for the Oklahoma Sooners, John Prock became Harding's head coach and would serve in that capacity for the next two-plus decades.
 He would go on to coach the next three future Harding head coaches, as well as hiring two of them, Randy Tribble and Ronnie Huckeba, as long-time assistants.

 Counting Allison and Prock restarting the Harding football program, the Bisons have had only 6 head coaches in the last 60-plus years.
 Larry Richmond, Tribble and Huckeba, all had winning records, as does current coach Paul Simmons, who has become the winningest percentage coach in Harding's history.

 Harding's historic influence from the state of Oklahoma made for significant football recruiting inroads into the Sooner state.
 With the latter influence of long-term assistant coaches, some of whom became Harding head coaches, a much wider permanent net was cast throughout the most fertile recruiting grounds of the south.
-Richmond was a Memphis native, but had also coached in Louisiana and Texas.
+Richmond was a Memphis area native, but had also coached in Louisiana and Texas.
 Tribble was a Florida native who also had coached in Texas, and Huckeba was a Georgia native who had previously coached in Texas and Louisiana.
 Today's Harding football recruiting base is nationwide and beyond.